adedomin/csc341-project/gym.md

 type        VARCHAR(1)  n/a        A char that determines if the user
                                    is an employee or customer.

-since       DATE        n/a        A date describing when they were a
+since       Date        n/a        A date describing when they were a
                                    member of the gym.

-birth       DATE        n/a        DOB of a user can provide which
+birth       Date        n/a        DOB of a user can provide which
                                    can be used to offer specials.
 ----------- ----------- ---------- -----------------------------------